namesreallyblank/M-E-G-A-T-R-O-N/README.md

 4. **Set up your environment variables:**

-   Create a `.env` file in the root directory of the project and add your NVIDIA API key:
+   Obtain your NVIDIA Nemotron API key by visiting [NVIDIA Build](https://build.nvidia.com/nvidia/llama-3_1-nemotron-70b-instruct) and create a `.env` file in the root directory of the project to add your API key:

    ```plaintext
    NVIDIA_API_KEY=your_api_key_here